berttejeda/bert.docs.ansible/README.md

 This repository contains a set of interactive documents for learning ansible.

-These are neatly packaged, self-contained HTML files bearing the .hta file extension, which elevats the documents to full-blown applications on the Windows platform.
+These are neatly packaged, self-contained HTML files bearing the .hta file extension, which elevates the documents to full-blown applications on the Windows platform.

 As such, these documents are meant to be executed from a Windows host, but you can simply rename the document(s) to .html for viewing content on non-Windows operating systems.